Covid 19: Support And Guidance

 Elevate can also provide tailored support for your department in the form of consultations, workshops and facilitation of working groups.

 Overview of key considerations when planning for the new academic year (Prof Wyn Morgan, VP for Education)

 Departments are preparing for a blended approach to learning and teaching for 2020-21.
-This combines digital learning with the possibility of some small group learning activities taking place on campus for some students with social distancing measures in place.
-Comparable alternatives need to be in place for students who are not able to be on campus.
+This combines digital learning with some small group learning activities taking place on campus with social distancing measures in place.

 The University has agreed the following principles

 - Ensure that students feel connected to and part of a community of learning

 - Maintain the quality of our learning and teaching, prioritising core areas that benefit most students

 - Be flexible in how we adapt and deliver learning and teaching, emphasising a teamwork approach